 Based on the popularity of these Pumpkin Oatmeal Muffins and these Apple Oatmeal Muffins, you guys like muffins that are both healthy and EASY to make!
 Kind of like snack-sized banana baked oatmeal, these healthy banana oatmeal muffins are a fun after-school snack for the kids.
 I often eat them for snacks, too.
 A healthy muffin, a handful of almonds, and a cup of coffee or tea are one of my favorite morning snacks.

-If you have been wanting an easy, healthy, grab-n-go breakfast that the whole family will love, look no further!
+If you have been wanting an easy, healthy, grab-n-go breakfast (that is not a smoothie – although I do love this oatmeal breakfast smoothie, too!) that the whole family will love, look no further!
 These simple Banana Oatmeal Muffin Cups are just that (and then some!).

 Banana Oatmeal Muffins Are:

 - the perfect healthy breakfast, snack or dessert!